federicorosso1993/rbylua/README.md

 Valid for: Snorlax, Zapdos, Articuno, Moltres, Mewtwo, Electrode/Voltorb in Power Plant.

+## Mew Glitch ##
+DVs are generated when the battle begins.

+When the menu open run the script.
+It will close the menu and start the battle until it find the shiny target.

 ## Fishing ##

 Species is generated first, and the IVs.
 Thanks Collector Togami for the info.